knowthelist/fhem-tablet-ui/README.md

 - rotate-90		: rotate (e.g an image) for 90 degres

 Positioning:
-- conatainer	: new box or new row
+- container		: new box or new row
 - col-x-y 		: new column with x/y of width (col-1-3,col-2-3,col-1-2,col-1-4,col-1-8,col-1-5,col-2-5,col-3-5,col-4-5)
 - inline		: positioning elements in a row, no line break
 - top-space     : 15px extra on top (top-space-2x -> 30px; top-space-3x -> 45px)